Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Mesquite, Texas Ranked
+Top Grease Trap Cleaning Companies in Mesquite, Texas Ranked

 For any food service establishment in Mesquite, maintaining a clean and compliant grease interceptor is not just a best practice-it's a legal requirement.
 The City of Mesquite enforces specific regulations to prevent fats, oils, and grease (FOG) from entering the municipal sewer system, which can cause costly blockages and environmental damage.
 Proper grease trap maintenance involves scheduled pumping, meticulous record-keeping, and adherence to local codes on installation and sizing.
 This guide outlines everything restaurant owners and facility managers need to know about managing this critical piece of equipment, from understanding city mandates to implementing cost-effective maintenance strategies.